 We were brainstorming different imaginary parts and products to come up with a good description when Jason, our lead developer, drew this on the dry erase board:

 Kind of looks like a burger, right?
 We thought so too.
-After much excited discussion, we realized that burgers and value meals are actually a great way to describe how data is structured in Product Planner, and give a pretty good onramp of how to think about costs in our application as well.
+After much excited discussion, we realized that burgers and value meals are actually a great way to describe how data is structured, and gives a pretty good onramp of how to think about costs as well.

 A SKU represents the thing that will sit on the shelf.